18F/ux-guide/_pages/research/plan.md

 - When even attendees’ memories eventually fade, we can refer back to the notes; and
 - We create a starting point for analysis and synthesis.

+While several of 18F research methods are exempt under the [Paperwork Reduction Act (PRA)](https://pra.digital.gov/) clearance process, be sure to review [legal](https://ux-guide.18f.gov/research/legal/) considerations at the start and throughout the process to avoid any possible issues.
+Individual [methods’ pages](https://methods.18f.gov/) may have further PRA considerations.

 ## Additional reading

 - [Examples of past research plans from past 18F projects on GitHub](https://github.com/18F/Design-Wiki/wiki/Research-Protocol)